Diversity and inclusion

 Diversity and inclusion make Swiss Post stronger

-A large number of people work at Swiss Post who are fundamentally different from one another: in age and gender, background and languages, in their thinking, their beliefs and their impairment.
-The sum of these differences is what makes up Swiss Post’s diversity.
+A large number of people work at Swiss Post who are fundamentally different from one another: in age and gender, social background, sexual orientation, religion, ideological views and language, in their thinking, their beliefs and their disabilities.
+The sum of these differences is what makes up Swiss Post’s diversity, and this diversity is a strength.
 We want to harness the opportunities that diversity offers for staff and the company.
-Doing so helps us to understand customer needs better, taking just one example.
+Doing so helps us to understand our customers’ needs better, to take just one example.
 That’s why we’re striving for conscious inclusion.
-We create understanding and acceptance for diversity, and by doing so support equality of opportunity for everyone.
-We approach each other in a way that is open and without prejudice, strengthening a sense of belonging with each other and with Swiss Post.
-We strive for an inclusive understanding of management and work culture.
-This allows Swiss Post to create an appreciative and discrimination-free work environment.

 The new collective employment contract has offered improved working conditions since 2021:

-• The ability for staff to request up to five days’ paid leave for urgent matters that require the presence of a parent
+- The ability for staff to request up to five days’ paid leave for urgent matters that require the presence of a parent

-• Income-dependent contribution towards supplementary childcare costs
+- Income-dependent contribution towards supplementary childcare costs

-• Internal social counselling service for all family issues
+- Internal social counselling service for all family issues

 Flexible working hours and working environment